 - i.
-Issues a charter application information packet or request for proposals (RFP) that: - a) States any chartering priorities the authorizer may have established; - b) Articulates comprehensive application questions to elicit the information needed for rigorous evaluation of applicants' plans and capacities; and - c) Provides clear guidance and requirements regarding application content and format, while explaining evaluation criteria. - ii.
+Issues a charter application information packet or request for proposals (RFP) that: - a) States any chartering priorities the authorizer may have established; - b) Articulates comprehensive application questions to elicit the information needed for rigorous evaluation of applicants' plans and capacities; and - c) Provides clear guidance and requirements regarding application content and format, while explaining evaluation criteria.

+- ii.
 Welcomes proposals from first-time charter applicants as well as existing school operators/replicators, while appropriately distinguishing between the two kinds of applicants in proposal requirements and evaluation criteria. - iii.
-Encourages expansion and replication of charter schools that demonstrate academic success, financial viability, organizational health, and capacity for growth. - iv.
-Considers diverse educational philosophies and approaches. - v.
+Encourages expansion of charter schools that demonstrate academic success, financial viability, organizational health, and capacity for growth. - iv.
+Encourages replication of charter schools that demonstrate academic success, financial viability, organizational health, and capacity for growth. - v.
+Considers diverse educational philosophies and approaches. - vi.
 Requires applicants to demonstrate capacity to serve students with diverse needs, such as students with disabilities or learning exceptionalities and English learners.